-The treated effluent is discharged to directly to Guadalupe River Below Canyon Dam in Segment No. 1812 of the Guadalupe River Basin. o The designated uses for Segment No. 1812 are primary contact recreation, public water supply, aquifer protection, and exceptional aquatic life use.
+The treated effluent is discharged via Outfall 001 to Lake Dunlap Hydroelectric Plant Canal, thence to Guadalupe River Below Comal River; and via Outfall 002 directly to Guadalupe River Below Comal River in Segment No. 1804 of the Guadalupe River Basin.
+The designated uses for Segment No. 1804 are primary contact recreation, public water supply, aquifer protection, and high aquatic life use.
+The aquifer protection use designation does not apply to this facility as it is located outside the Edwards Aquifer zones.
 The effluent limitations in the draft permit will maintain and protect the existing instream uses.
 All determinations are preliminary and subject to additional review and/or revisions.
+The aquifer protection use designation does not apply to this facility as it is located outside the Edwards Aquifer zones.